Soluto/oauth-seamless-flow/draft-oauth-jwt-otp-client-assertion.md

 While asking the user to login in order to authenticate the app is a strong authentication solution, it has impact on the application behavior.
 A login is just another step the user has to complete in order to use the apps, which users don't always like to fulfill.

 Also, there are cases for applications without any UI, for example - Internet of Things applications.
-For those applications, adding a login steps could be a challenge - see {{!RFC2142}} which discuss another solution for console-based applications.
+For those applications, adding a login steps could be a challenge - see {{!RFC2142}} which discuss another solution Browserless and Input Constrained Devices.

 In this document, we propose an extension to OAuth 2.0 protocol that provides a new authentication grant dedicated for those cases.
 This grant will allow an application to use strong authentication solution without user interaction.

 This document defines how a One Time Password, encoded in a JWS, can be used to authenticate the client.
-The document will discuss the entire protocol, including the first registration request.
+In order for the client to perfom an authentication request, an initial registration step is required.
+This registration step is not part of this protocl, and should be defined by the authorization server.

 ## Terminology